XinlaiWan/Keystone-HE/README.md

 - Follow [this section](https://docs.keystone-enclave.org/en/latest/Getting-Started/Running-Keystone-with-QEMU.html) of the Keystone documentation.
   - Generally we can type `make -j$(nproc)` to build all Keystone components.
+  - In WSL, we should use `PATH=/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin make -j$(nproc)` instead to avoid spaces in PATH.
   - Note: when encountering the dependency issue between `keystone-examples` and `opensbi`, run `BUILDROOT_TARGET=keystone-examples-dirclean make -j$(nproc)` and `make -j$(nproc)` again.